phlax/aio.web.server/aio/web/server/README.rst

 Template filters
 ----------------

-You can configure jinja filters by adding them either to the web/*SERVER_NAME:filters option
+You can configure jinja filters by adding them to the web/*SERVER_NAME:filters option

 >>> config = """
 ... [aio]